bcwhite-code/brians-blueprints/self-building-spacex.md

 In the Mod Settings for the Map:

-* LTN: Enable "Schedule circuit conditions".
-The designs still work without this but will sometimes have to wait for the 2-minute timeout.
+* LTN: Set "Stop timeout" to 300.
+Enable "Schedule circuit conditions".
+The designs still work without this but will sometimes have to wait for the stop-timeout.
 * Ghost Scanner: Set "Update frequency" to 3600.
 Set "Scan Result limit" to 0 (zero).

 In the Mod Settings for the Player: